 Starving for a bit of Western food but don’t want to loosen the purse strings?
 There is a fair number of high-quality establishments specializing in cheap, Western grub.
 Greek Souvlaki whips up a mean vegetarian or meat souvlaki alongside other Greek-style dishes, whilst Kebab Shack, situated directly opposite, is Hoi An’s greasy spoon where you can find a delicious yet affordable English breakfast, Middle-Eastern style kebab, and sausage butty.
 For burgers Jim’s Snack Bar and Circle are the most popular.

 Mid-range, there’s Dingo Deli – Hoi An’s most popular Western-style café, deli and restaurant.
 (If you’ve been in Hoi An for a while you’re bound to bump into someone you know there.)
 Other great mid-priced options include Mix Greek Restaurant and Belleville Restaurant & Lounge.
-Fine dining options are led by Hoi An Steakhouse and L’aubergine 49.
+Fine dining options are led by Hoi An Steakhouse.
+Mango Rooms and The Hoianian.

 If an unforgettable food experience is what you’re after and you don’t mind a bit of a splurge, you’ve got your fair share of high-end restaurants to choose from, such as Hoi An Riverside Restaurant.
 This swanky establishment is hard to fault, offering impeccable service and superb European cuisine with a Vietnamese touch as well as romantic views edging the scenic Thu Bon River in the Old Town.